To be

 Lesson ten

-Personal pronouns, also called subject pronouns, are used to indicate who is performing the action in a sentence.
-Here's the list of Italian subject pronouns:
+Personal pronouns, also called subject pronouns, are words that indicate who is performing the action in a sentence.
+In Italian, those pronouns are essential because they help clarify meaning and ensure proper verb agreement.
+Here’s a complete list of the standard Italian subject pronouns:

 | Italian | English |